If you cannot find the answer to your questions below,

 6) If approved, please complete a concurrent enrollment form (available on the Continuing Education Website) and come to the Mathematics Department to receive the authorization signature.
 Ask to see the Undergraduate Program Coordinator.
 If you are a high school student, make sure to bring a letter of recommendation from your guidance counselor, transcripts, and/or a copy of your AP exam scores.

 7) Take the signed enrollment form to the UCI Continuing Education, Student Services Office by the deadline to formally enroll and pay for the course.

 8) Continue to attend classes if approved; if not approved, please discontinue attendance in those classes.

-Questions about enrolling into Math classes through Continuing Education UCI?
-Contact the Undergraduate Program Coordinator, Jezelle Rabbath, at (949) 824-6770 or by e-mail at firstname.lastname@example.org.
+Questions about enrolling into Math classes through Continuing Education?
+Contact the Undergraduate Program Coordinator, Jezelle Rabbath, by e-mail at email@example.com.